copperwater/xNetHack/doc/xnh-changelog-8.0.md

   are active.
 - Cold rays and explosions render as bright blue instead of white, to distinguish them from lightning.
+- Quantum mechanics are given physicist names when farlooked, or "Dr. Science" if cancelled.
+(Similar to coyotes, not like nymphs or foocubi.)

 ### Architectural changes